Ultimate Traefik v3 Docker Compose Guide [2024]: LE, SSL, Reverse Proxy

 touch access.log

-Unlike my previous Traefik guide, here we are defining a separate Traefik log and Access log because I am setting the stage for implementing Crowdsec later on.
-CrowsdSec is an free and awesome intrusion prevention system that is a great alternative to Fail2ban.
-So watch out for this guide in the near future.
+I am defining a separate Traefik log and Access log because I am setting the stage for implementing Crowdsec + Traefik Bouncer later on.
+CrowsdSec is a free and awesome intrusion prevention system that is a great alternative to Fail2ban.

 All basic information has been presented and the prep work has been done.
-Let's start with what you have all been waiting for.
-Building the Traefik Docker Compose file.
+Let's start from where we left off in my docker media server guide.
+We should now have a system with Docker and Docker Compose running, along with a few apps.

 ########################### NETWORKS